aridoza/foundational-java/functional-programming-lesson/04-optionals/README.md

 |  5 min |      Conclusion      |                                       Review/Recap                                       |

 ## Introduction: Intro to Optionals
 If you worked with Java long enough, you will have eventually come across the dreaded "NullPointerException".
-There's nothing worse than having your code completely stop execution because you expect a value to be present but it's not.
+There's nothing worse than having your code completely stop execution because you expect a variable to contain a value, when actually none is present.
 To circumvent this, Java 8 released the Optional class.

 ###What is an Optional?###
 The Optional class is a single value container that may or may not contain a value.
-It also forces the developer to think about how to handle the situation when a value is not present.
-Another benefit is that it reduces the amount of boilerplate code needed to test if a value is null.
+Being structured as such, it forces the developer to think about how to handle the situation when a value is not present,  and it reduces the amount of boilerplate code needed to test for null values.
 Let's take a look at how you create an Optional in our first demo.

 ## Demo: How to create Optionals
-The Optional class has 3 static methods used to create optionals, _.empty_, _.of_ and _.ofNullable_.
+The Optional class has 3 static methods used to create Optionals,
+* _.empty_
+* _.of_
+* _.ofNullable_.

-To create an empty optional, you'd do the following:
+To create an empty Optional (i.e. one that contains no value), you can do the following:

 ```java
 Optional<String> emptyOptional = Optional.empty();